Creoox/creoox-ifc2gltfcxconverter/README.md

 -  Extract group/zone associations from the IFC model, and export to the meta data JSON file.

--  Visualization of opening elements in IFC models, which are normally not visible in IFC viewers.
+-  Optional visualization of opening elements in IFC models, which are normally not visible in IFC viewers.
+Enable in input config JSON file.

 -  Tested for compatibility with XeoKit.